v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 	- Dawn Williamson

 17. Once you have completed the validation steps, close your PowerShell window.
-Congratulations!
-You have just completed the final lab in this course.

-# End of Lab 4
+# Proceed to Lab 4 - Exercise 3